India Mainstream Program

 - Both applicants must be free from criminal record.

-- Couples with more than three or more children in the home already are only eligible to adopt via the special needs program.
+- Applicants with more two (2) or more children in the home already are only eligible to adopt via the special needs program.

 - Completion of a home study and approval in province.

 - Complete dossier, including India specific home study.

 - File notarized by The Children’s Bridge, then sent to Canadian Foreign Affairs and the India High Commission for authentication and legalization.

 - Completed dossier sent to CARA in Delhi, who will review and approve it.

 - Following approval, CARA will assign the family’s dossier to a specific orphanage.
 Families and The Children’s Bridge have no influence on which province or orphanage a dossier is sent by CARA.